Developing Ionic applications with Clojurescript

 (println "init done"))

-Now, create an index.js file in `src` folder that will set up CSS imports and hook up our code.
+Now, create an index.js file in the `src` folder that will set up CSS imports and hook up our code.

 /* Core CSS required for Ionic components to work properly */